 Sustainable Food, Agriculture, Relationships and Markets

 The FARM Fund is a grant program started by the Orcas Food Co-op in 2015 as a vehicle for increasing local food production and developing sustainable agriculture in San Juan County.
 “FARM” stands for Food Agriculture Relationships and Markets.

 Currently FARM Fund grants are funded by a combination of 0.5% of all Produce Department Sales; the Community Hero Program (Coins for Community, Round-up at the Register and 3% Thursday); and other community donations.
-If you are a business that would like to become a FARM Fund Sustainability Partner and help grow the fund please email email@example.com.
+If you are a business, individual or organization that would like to become a FARM Fund Partner and help grow the fund please email email@example.com.

 ***Donations to the FARM Fund are now Tax-deductible!
 CLICK HERE TO DONATE TO THE FARM FUND

 Grant Status: $10K in grants were awarded to 7 projects on Orcas, Lopez and San Juan Island in April 2019.
 The 2020 grant cycle has not yet been announced.

 Project proposals should meet one or more of the following criteria –

 • Build the market and/or strengthen infrastructure for local farms/food producers

 • Increase coordination and collaboration among local farms/food producers